actnwit/RhodoniteTS/README.md

 ### In TypeScript

-There are two package versions of Rhodonite: ESModule and UMD.
+There are two package versions of Rhodonite: ESModule and IIFE.

 #### Using ESModule package